 Florida Social Security Disability Attorneys Fight for the Rights of Clients at Appeals Hearings

-Challenging unjust coverage denials in the Wauchula, Bartow, Haines City, Lake Wales, Winter Haven and Sebring areas
+Challenging unjust coverage denials in the Wauchula, Bartow, Haines City and Lake Wales

 It’s notoriously difficult to secure Social Security Disability Insurance (SSDI/SSI) payments from the government, even if you are seemingly eligible for the program.
 The approval process can last for months, and officials from the office examine every piece of evidence associated with your medical history.
 Also, due to the large number of claims submitted each year, sometimes mistakes are made and the wrong people get denied.